 To show that acids, bases, and salts are electrolytes.

-In chemistry and physics, an electrolyte is a substance that conducts electric current by dissociating into positively and negatively charged particles known as ions, which migrate toward and are generally discharged at the negative and positive terminals (cathode and anode) of an electric circuit, respectively.
-Acids, bases, and salts are the most common electrolytes, which ionise when dissolved in solvents such as water or alcohol.
-Many salts, such as sodium chloride, function as electrolytes when melted in the absence of a solvent, while some, like silver iodide, are electrolytes even when solid.
+Acids, bases, and salts are the most common electrolytes, which ionize when dissolved in solvents such as water or alcohol.
+Many salts, such as sodium chloride, function as electrolytes when melted without a solvent, while some, like silver iodide, are electrolytes even when it is solid.

 |Hydrobromic acid||HBr (aq)|